 In today’s productivity-focused culture, many of us feel the need to constantly be working.
 As a result, Americans are spending more and more time in the office.
-According to Psychology Today, “working hours in North America and the U.K. have steadily risen in the last 20 years.
+According to recent studies, “working hours in North America and the U.K. have steadily risen in the last 20 years.
 A DIT research report found that 1 in 6 employees now work more than 60 hours a week.”
 That’s 20 hours more than the traditional “9 to 5” job would account for, or four extra hours per day for those balancing a 5 day workweek.

 Even during times of potential rest, we find ways to work.
 Studies suggest that over a third of all American workers anticipate eating lunch at their desk on a regular basis, and more than half of us expect to work even when we’re on vacation.